Milton Diamond: Work, appointments and awards

-Diamond wrote extensively about abortion and family planning, pornography, intersexuality, transsexuality, and other sex- and reproduction-related issues for professional sex and legal journals, as well as lay periodicals.
+Diamond wrote extensively about abortion and family planning, pornography, intersexuality, transsexuality, and other sex- and reproduction-related issues for sex-related scientific journals as well as legal journals.
+He also wrote for lay periodicals.
 He was frequently interviewed for public media and legal matters, and often served as an expert in court proceedings, and was known for his research on the origins and development of sexual identity.
 He retired from teaching in 2009, but continued to research and consult concerning transsexuality, intersexuality and pornography until he retired fully in 2018.

 Appointments

-Diamond was based at the John A. Burns School of Medicine at the University of Hawai'i at Mānoa, from 1967.
+Diamond was based at the John A. Burns School of Medicine at the University of Hawaiʻi at Mānoa, from 1967.
 He was appointed Professor of Anatomy and Reproductive Biology in 1971, and from 1985 until his retirement he was Director of the Pacific Center for Sex and Society within the School of Medicine.

-In 1999 Diamond was appointed as President of the International Academy of Sex Research, and in 2001/02 as President of the Society for the Scientific Study of Sexuality.
+In 1999 Diamond was appointed President of the International Academy of Sex Research, and in 2001/02 President of the Society for the Scientific Study of Sexuality.